 Its shortcomings are minor in nature, but sufficient in number for the knowledge of how much better it could have been to irk, but there’s nothing I’d call a deal-breaker here.

-In short, if Alfa can get it priced and built properly, I can see this Giulia and the variants it will spawn going some distance to undoing the decades of damage suffered to date by this once fabulous marque.
+I can see this Giulia and its variants going some distance to undoing the decades of damage suffered to date by this once fabulous marque.
 For Alfa Romeo, it will come not one moment too soon.